Dig Deep, Grow Strong

 Interested youth are also strongly encouraged to sign up for our youth farmer training in February.
 Training classes provide the base knowledge farmers need to know in order to plant, maintain, and harvest their own gardens as well as the basic knowledge and skills needed to help run the farm.
 The training is a requirement for those interested in applying for the summer farm crew.

 The summer farm crew is a tight-knit team of experienced 4-H members who want to further develop their farming skills.
 They also strengthen their service leadership skills by running our Farm Share Rx program, leading volunteer groups, and developing independent projects.
 Crew members enjoy farm-fresh lunch each work day, take home generous amounts of produce and are eligible for a stipend of up to $1500, depending on fund availability.

-If you have any questions about the 4-H club or how to join the summer crew, please email Emily Griffith, Youth Farm Coordinator.
+If you have any questions about joining the Youth Farm or how to join the summer crew, please email Emily Griffith, Youth Farm Coordinator.